akeomanivong/webapp_spring2021_covid_center/README.md

-# Classwork on HTML
+# Classwork on HTML and CSS
-This is my submission for TODO: Classwork on HTML Part 1 and Part 2
+This is my submission for TODO: Classwork on HTML Part 1 and Part 2 and CSS

 **Part 1:**